anubhavde/symmetrical-goggles/README.md

 1. **Sign up** to join the competition [on the AIcrowd website].(https://www.aicrowd.com/challenges/airborne-object-tracking-challenge)
 2. **Clone** this repo and start developing your submissions.
-3. **Train** your models to detect objects using the `train_locally.sh`.
+3. **Train** your models to detect objects and write inference code in `test.py`.
 4. [**Submit**](#how-to-submit-a-model) your trained models to [AIcrowd Gitlab](https://gitlab.aicrowd.com) for evaluation [(full instructions below)](#how-to-submit-a-model).
 The automated evaluation setup will evaluate the submissions against the test dataset, to compute and report the metrics on the leaderboard of the competition.

+# How to access and use dataset

+The starter kit contains dataset exploration notebooks and helper functions to access the dataset.
+You can check the instructions for the same here: 👉 [DATASET.md](/DATASET.md).

-# How to Submit a Model!
+# How to start participating

 ## Setup

 1. **Add your SSH key** to AIcrowd GitLab

-You will have to add your SSH Keys to your GitLab account by going to your profile settings [here](https://gitlab.aicrowd.com/profile/keys).
+You can add your SSH Keys to your GitLab account by going to your profile settings [here](https://gitlab.aicrowd.com/profile/keys).
 If you do not have SSH Keys, you will first need to [generate one](https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair).

-2.  **Clone the github repository**
+2.  **Clone the repository**

     ```
     git clone git@gitlab.aicrowd.com:amazon-prime-air/airborne-detection-starter-kit.git